mertirfanercan/mertirfanercan/README.md

 I mainly work as backend developer but I can use Angular and Vue for frontend too.
 I can build SPAs and Server Side Rendered apps.
 I'm not a professional designer but I can make non-complex css designs with Bootstrap and Bulma.
 I use Figma for mobile and web designs.

 I have a great knowledge about Spring and Hibernate.
 I'm good at microservices architecture using Spring Cloud, Apache Kafka and RabbitMQ.
-I can add authentication, authorization, CORs and CSRF using Spring Security and Java Jwt.
+I can add authentication, authorization, CORS and CSRF using Spring Security and Java Jwt.
 In my projects I usually use AOP paradigm.
 I can design desktop apps with Swing and JavaFX.
 I've built server based MVC applications using JSP and JSTL.

 In the otherhands I often use Node frameworks for backend.
 I started NodeJS backend development with ExpressJS but laterly I've started to use NestJS.
 Like as Spring I can add authentication and authorization on NodeJS applications using PassportJS.